ilja115610/Full-Stack-Currency-Converter/README.md

   * Angular frontend will be started on port 4200

 To terminate frontend: CTRL+C; To terminate Docker: docker stop exchange-app-ctr;
-To terminate Soring-Boot: CTRL+Brk or 'exit' terminal window.
+To terminate Spring-Boot: CTRL+Brk or 'exit' terminal window.

 Manual option: